-The Master of Science in Organizational Science program prepares students to be successful managers who can design and implement strategies that impact organizational effectiveness and increase productivity within the workplace.
-Course topics include the psychology of Human Resource Management, Group Behavior, Cultural Diversity in Organizations, Personality, Team Effectiveness, Personnel Selection, Leadership, Organizational Stress, and Training and Development.
+The Master of Science in Organizational Science program prepares students to be successful managers and I/O psychology practitioners who can design and implement strategies that impact organizational effectiveness and increase productivity within the workplace.
 With a curriculum rigorously grounded in industrial and organizational psychology, students will learn to implement and evaluate workplace practices based on scientific evidence.
+See Program Overview for more information, or join our mailing list for event notices and more.

 This 36-credit-hour program can be completed in just four semesters.
 As a student in the Organizational Science MS program, you will learn to: